memfault/interrupt/_drafts/wsl2-as-a-firmware-development-environment.md

 A benchmark shouldn't take too long, yet it should be long enough that it smooths over some run-to-run issues you might see—_what are Windows Defender and Windows Update up to during the run_ 🔍?

+In the Zephyr ecosystem, a tool called Twister[https://docs.zephyrproject.org/latest/develop/test/twister.html] is used to collect and run build-only, emulated, and on-target tests for Zephyr boards and applications.

-A build-only twister run of 244 builds representing 4 common platforms from [ST](https://www.st.com), [Nordic](https://www.nordicsemi.com), [Espressif](https://www.espressif.com/),
+A build-only twister run representing four common platforms from [ST](https://www.st.com), [Nordic](https://www.nordicsemi.com), [Espressif](https://www.espressif.com/),